Membrane Effects during Filtering Investigation of Membrane Effects during Filtering of Natural Surface Waters in Missouri

-R. M. Saindon and T. M. Whitworth, "Membrane Effects During Filtering Investigation of Membrane Effects During Filtering of Natural Surface Waters in Missouri," Aquatic Geochemistry, Springer Verlag, Jan 2006.
+R. M. Saindon and T. M. Whitworth, "Membrane Effects during Filtering Investigation of Membrane Effects during Filtering of Natural Surface Waters in Missouri," Aquatic Geochemistry, vol. 12, no. 4, pp. 365 - 374, Springer Verlag, Dec 2006.

 Geosciences and Geological and Petroleum Engineering